mateo252/AI-Senior-Assistant/README.md

 - `screenshot_settings.interval` - screnshot interval in seconds,
 - `screenshot_settings.screen` - screen number (all -1),

-Add the extension to your browser.
+Add the extension to your browser.<br>
 Go to `chrome://extensions`, enable `developer mode` and `Load unpacked`, then select the `extension` folder.

 Methods of starting the application